joelostblom/apsc-160/apsc160-lec7-array-functions.md

 <br>

-If we append `return values` to the multiplication function, we will see a familiar error.
+If we append `return values` to the multiplication function, and change the return type to `int` which is what we would expect from a new array we will see a familiar error.

 ``` text
 warning: returning ‘int *’ from a function with return type ‘int’ makes integer from pointer without a cast